suryanshpatidar/Image-Denoising-and-Inpainting-using-Deep-Neural-Networks/README.md

 ---

-## 🚀 How to Run
+## How to Run

 1. Clone the repository
 2. Install the required dependencies:
     ```bash
     pip install -r requirements.txt
     ```
+3. Add the datasets:
+    - Download the datasets from the provided links in the **Access Results and Datasets** section.
+    - Place them in the respective directories:
+        ```
+        ├── grayscale_images/
+        ├── medical-images/
+        ├── testing-images/
+        ```

-3. Run training:
+4. Run training:
     ```bash
     python Denoising/train.py
     python Inpainting/train.py
     ```

-4. Run testing:
+5. Run testing:
     ```bash
     python Denoising/test.py
     python Inpainting/test.py